nurkiewicz/async-retry/README.md

 	getWithRetry(ctx -> dao.optimistic());
 ```

 Clearly you don't want to retry `NullPointerException` or `IllegalArgumentException` as they indicate programming bug rather than transient failure.
 And finally you can combine both retry and abort policies.
 User code will retry in case of any `retryOn()` exception (or subclass) unless it should `abortOn()` specified exception.
-For example we want to retry every `IOException` or `SQLException` but abort if `FileNotFoundException` or `java.sql.DataTruncation` is encountered (order is irrelevant):
+For example we want to retry every `IOException` or `SQLException` but abort if `FileNotFoundException` or `java.sql.DataTruncation` is encountered (order of declarations is irrelevant):

 ```java
 executor.